-The key here is to stay involved but not overwhelm them as they try to save.
+The key here is to stay involved, but not overwhelm them as they try to save.
 You want to make sure it’s happening without putting too much pressure on.
-If it is going to take quite a while for them to reach their goal you can think about little rewards that could be placed along the way to keep spirits up.
+If it's going to take quite a while for them to reach their goal, you can think about little rewards that could be placed along the way to keep their spirits up.

-If the goal isn’t reached it’s important to understand what happened and have another go.
-The main idea of setting motivating savings goals with your kids is not about achieving success overnight, but rather taking your child on a learning journey.
+If they haven't reached their savings goal, it’s important for kids to understand what happened and give it another go.
+The main idea of setting motivating savings goals with your kids isn't about achieving success overnight, but rather taking your child on a learning journey.